Link

 1. Every meeting must have a clear agenda.

-1. To make it accessible and simple create a google doc and write the points that will be discussed in the meeting using numbers so they are easy to refer to during the meeting.
+1. Use Google Calendar to easly create a Google Doc for the meeting, and write the points that will be discussed in the meeting using numbers so they are easy to refer to during the meeting.
+Make the document writable by all attendees.

 2. If a meeting does not have an agenda, request it.
 If there still is no agenda on writing, reject the meeting.